 Phone

-Mr. Abramson is most at home tearing apart complex technology law problems and crafting creative solutions.
-His matters have involved litigation over intellectual property and ownership rights in streaming media, computer languages and algorithms, telecommunications protocols and technology, and have also included brand protection, antipiracy, computer security, literary works, music, and the performing arts.
+Mr. Abramson’s cases have involved litigation over intellectual property and ownership rights in streaming media, medical devices, computer languages and algorithms, telecommunications protocols and technology, artificial intelligence, and cryptocurrency, and have also included brand protection, antipiracy, computer security, literary works, music, and the performing arts.

-Mr. Abramson’s representations have included Amdocs (patent litigation – telecommunication software); Hasbro (electronic games); JPMorgan Chase (patents on software for processing derivatives); Michael Philip Kaufman (patent litigation – database user interface software); Merck (pharmaceutical licensing and joint ventures); Mindscape (software publisher); Makor Issues & Rights Ltd. (patent litigation – real time traffic mapping); National League for Nursing (anticounterfeiting – standardized nursing tests); Nectar Services Corp. (trade secret litigation – telecommunications software); Nortel (IP ownership rights in major international insolvency proceedings); Pfizer (pharmaceutical licensing); Syncsort Incorporated (patent and trade secret litigation and licensing – computer software); SurferNETWORK (patent litigation – streaming media), and Viacom (securitization of copyright receivables).
+Mr. Abramson’s representations have included Amdocs (patent litigation— telecommunication software); Hasbro (electronic games); JPMorgan Chase (patents on software for processing derivatives); Viacom (securitization of copyright portfolio); Merck (pharmaceutical licensing and joint ventures); Mindscape (software publisher); SurferNETWORK/WAG Acquisition, LLC (patent litigation—streaming media); Michael Philip Kaufman (patent litigation—database user interface software); DiLorenzo Biomedical (patent litigation—implanted medical devices for neuromodulation); Makor Issues & Rights Ltd. (patent litigation—real time traffic mapping); National League for Nursing (anticounterfeiting—standardized nursing tests); Nectar Services Corp. (trade secret litigation—telecommunications software); Nortel (IP ownership rights in major international insolvency proceedings); Pfizer (pharmaceutical licensing); Syncsort Incorporated (patent and trade secret litigation and licensing—computer software).

 Practice Areas